-You will have the option to keep your GM 401(k) at Fidelity or roll it over to an IRA.
-It is imperative to thoroughly weigh out the pros and cons of both options before deciding.
+You will have the option to keep your GM 401(k) at Fidelity, roll over the assets to your new employer's plan (if one is available and rollovers are permitted), roll over to an IRA, or cash out the account value.
+It is imperative to thoroughly weigh out the pros and cons of all options before deciding.

 Costs can help to be kept low by leaving your retirement savings within the 401(k), however, it also confines your investment choices.
 When done properly, transferring a 401(k) to an IRA is a tax-free transfer that expands your investments options.
 We highly suggest you consult a financial professional before making a decision.
 The HFG team can walk you through your options and answer any questions you may have.